joshhighet/kerchow/sbin/README.md

 _enter into all folders within the current working directory - if the folder is a git repo pull the latest from remote_

+## ransomwatch-groupcounts

+_return a list of all online ransomwatch hosts_

+## ransomwatch-groups

+_return a list of all online ransomwatch hosts_

 ## ransomwatch-online

+_return a list of all online ransomwatch hosts_

+## ransomwatch-posts

 _return a list of all online ransomwatch hosts_